Dyan Marie

 • "The Dundas Square", International competition for the City of Toronto, Toronto, Winning proposal for artworks located at Young and Dundas St., one block site area to be designed as a major public square.
 Upon winning the competition the art agreement was withdrawn.
 Budget: $2,500,000, 1998/9.

-• "Art and Healing at Oshawa General Hospital", Oshawa, Ontario, 21 patients rooms, corridors and lobby, 1998
+• "Art and Healing at Oshawa General Hospital", Oshawa, Ontario, 21 patient rooms, corridors and lobby, 1998

 • "Public Art Ideas Competition for Toronto's Inner Harbour", City of Toronto, Honorable Mention, Budget: $750,000,1993